prooph/event-store-symfony-bundle/doc/event_store.md

 > to learn about the different strategies.
 > See below for further information within this bundle.

-Do not be confused about the fact that the we defined a service with a class called event store – we are not done yet.
+Do not be confused about the fact that we defined a service with a class called event store – we are not done yet.
 But we are ready to configure the event store:

 ```yaml